kris2475/Prof_Certificate/README.md

 (5) kNN.

-I also tried an ensemble of some of the models, using 'hard' voting.
+I also tried an ensemble of some of the models, using 'soft' voting.
 But the accuracy did not improve.

 ## HYPERPARAMETER OPTIMSATION